Growing Up With the Dream

 Children are dreamers.
 Some of their dreams are silly (“I want to be a unicorn!”) and some are simple (“I want to go to Disneyland!”); most, however, will revolve around what they want to be when they grow up (“I want to be an actress!”
 “I want to be a doctor!”
 “I want to be the first person ever to walk on Mars!”).
 Empowering your child’s dreams are easy with these few tips.

 In “Empowering Your Child’s Dream Part 1”, I explored what happens when your child has a big dream they want to achieve.
-My daughter Raquel told me at the age of 5 that she wanted to be the Prime Minister of Canada.
+My daughter Raquel told me at the age of 5 that she wanted to be a LEADER.
 What can you do as your child is growing to help make that dream a reality?

 Variety is the Spice of Life